jerrylee17/CMPE131G9_Inventory/README.md

 9. "Disposal Record display" feature

-  A feature that allows user with proper credentials to get a record of the disposed ingredients.
+  A feature that allows a user with proper credentials to get a record of the disposed ingredients.
 To access this feature, select the      "Disposal Record" option located in the navigation bar and the disposal record will be displayed in the main page.

+ 10. "Create a new Dish" feature

+  A feature that allows a user with proper credentials to create a new dish.
+Name , ingredients, and quantities will be saved to the "detail dish recipe" database.
+To access this feature, select the "Enter Menu" option located in the navigation bar, entered the name of the dish, and enter the name of the ingredient, quantity, and unit measure.
+To create the new dish, click on "Create Dish" button.

+ 11. "Order Food" feature

+   A feature that allow users to order food to be made by the kitchen.
+In the background, the application will subtract the ingredients needed for the dish from the main inventory database.
+To access this feature, select the "Order Food" option located in the navigation bar, select the dish, and click on order food button.